MatteoFasulo/ScalableWebApp/app/README.md

 - 7946 # docker swarm

 ## Domains
-To be able to use this application you will need to point three different domains to your public IP address:
+To be able to use this application you will need to point three different domains to your public IP address (A record):
 - {APP_DOMAIN} -> PUBLIC IP ADDRESS
 - {TRAEFIK_DOMAIN} -> PUBLIC IP ADDRESS
 - {GRAFANA_DOMAIN} -> PUBLIC IP ADDRESS